OumouBane/Profile/README.md

-# Hi there 👋, I'm Oumou Bane
+# Hi there 👋, I'm Seydou DIAKITE

 ## 🚀 About Me
 I'm a **Computer Engineering student** passionate about software development and an AI enthusiast.
 I love building projects, learning new technologies, and contributing to open-source communities.